section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 ### What is React
-React is a JavaScript library built and maintained by Facebook.
-React is purely Open-source.
+React is a open-source JavaScript library built and maintained by Facebook.
-When faced with the need to build elegant and responsive user interfaces/UI components, React is the go-to tool.
+When faced with the need to build elegant and responsive user interfaces/UI components, React is the go-to framework.
 React is preferred by Front End developers because it is Component-Based.

 React as a frontend library integrates well with backend development libraries such as Node.js, Django, Java, and Ruby.
 React is fast, simple, and scalable because data changes in your applications can be rendered without requiring you to reload your application.

-Each part of your application in React is built separately and reusably as a [Component](https://www.w3schools.com/react/react_components.asp) with the component-based feature.
+Each part of your application in React can be built separately and reusably as a [Component](https://www.w3schools.com/react/react_components.asp).
+Components are basic reusable JavaScript functions that handle what is rendered on the screen (UI) and how it is rendered(How UI is peiced together).
+Component return HTML scripts and other pieces built separately as [JSX](https://reactjs.org/docs/introducing-jsx.html) code through the [render()](https://reactjs.org/docs/components-and-props.html) function.
 The components are then composed together to form complex user interfaces.
 In addition, components allow developers to split their UIs into independent and reusable sections to engage each section in isolation.
+In a web application, the essential parts like the navigation bar, the search bar, the header, and many other sections can be built as components and be merged into a single UI.

-Components in React can be written as Functions or Classes, all of which accept defined inputs as [props](https://reactjs.org/docs/components-and-props.html) to determine what is rendered on the browsers.
+Components in React can be written as Functions or Classes - which accept defined inputs/[props](https://reactjs.org/docs/components-and-props.html) to determine what is rendered on the browsers.
+[Props],(https://reactjs.org/docs/components-and-props.html) which is shortened for properties, are like function arguments that let you pass data as input from one component to the other.

+Functional component is a JavaScript function which accepts single props as an argument passed to a component and returns a react element without using the render() method.

+Class components on the other hand are written as ES6 classes that extend the base component called [React.Component](https://reactjs.org/docs/react-component.html) and have a render() method that return all defined react elements.

-Buttons, Forms, Content areas, Navs, and Dialog sections are a few of the frontend parts defined in components.
+Buttons, Forms, Content areas, Navs, and Dialog sections are a few of the frontend parts that can be defined as components.

 Now that we've seen what React and a Component is, let's have a look into styled-components.